seanmtracey/kcl-workshop/README.md

 ![](images/39.png)

-In the "path" field enter `/beard-me`.
-This will create a websocket listener on the `/beard-me` path of our server which our front-end will be able to connect to.
+In the "path" field enter `/analyse`.
+This will create a websocket listener on the `/analyse` path of our server which our front-end will be able to connect to.
 Click the red "Add" and then "Done" buttons to finish configuring the websocket node.

 ![](images/40.png)

-We now have everything we need to find our faces and draw a Santa beard on ourselves!
+We now have everything we need to find our faces, draw a bounding box, and analyse our faces!
 Hit the big red "Deploy" button at the top right of the Node-RED UI and then then go back and reload your front-end.

-### Bearding yourself
+### Analysing yourself

 And that's it!
-Take a picture of yours or someone elses face and after a few seconds, you should be bearded up!
+Take a picture of yours or someone elses face and after a few seconds, you should see some info!

 ![](images/42.png)